Cross-Environment Execution

 For JavaScript Agents Running Python Triks

-• The trikhub Python package: pip install trikhub
+• The trikhub-worker Python package: python3 -m pip install trikhub

 For Python Agents Running JavaScript Triks